ViniciusMeireles/django_auto_crud/README.md

 ]
 ```

-4. In your Django settings, add 'django_adminlte' to the INSTALLED_APPS:
+4. In your Django settings, add 'django_auto_crud' to the INSTALLED_APPS:

 ```python
 # settings.py